ansible-community/ansible-build-data/docs/policies.md

 `antsibull-build prepare` step and later runs the `antsibull-build validate-tags-file` command to validate them.

-It's also possible to separately run `antsibull-build validate-tags-file`.
+It is also possible to separately run `antsibull-build validate-tags-file`.
 For example, to validate [the tags file for ansible 7.5.0][4], run

 ``` console